arnfred/covid-19/README.md

 * 2020-03-24: We're getting close to seeing the initial effects of the governments guideline to self-isolate if showing symptoms.
 I'm curious to see if the change in behavior that following along this guidance including working from home and washing hands more often will start showing up in the number of confirmed cases over the next few days.
 So far it's a bit early to draw any conclusions.
 * 2020-03-30: The UK has started increasing the number of people tested since March 23rd.
 * 2020-03-30: There's little sign that the government calls for self-isolation if symptoms were effective enough to stop the exponential growth of daily confirmed cases.
 I'm starting to think that school closures are key in limiting the spread based on the fact that younger parts of the population are more often asymptomatic[1] and still shown to be infectious[2].
 Before school closures, kids could infect each other without showing symptoms and then go on to effect parents and teachers.
+* 2020-04-04: Unlike Italy, Spain, France and Norway, Daily cases are still going significantly up 12 days after the lockdown has been instanted.
+I've added test data to the plot to see if this increase of cases was correlated with a big increase in daily test results, but that doesn't look like it's the case.

 [1]: https://medium.com/@andreasbackhausab/coronavirus-why-its-so-deadly-in-italy-c4200a15a7bf
 [2]: https://www.patientcareonline.com/infectious-disease/covid-19-viral-load-asymptomatic-patient-found-similar-those-overtly-ill